jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+deharshify the stepper -- think transparent grey.
+Maybe pull it in 2 px on each side the border shouldnT go to the top Because it splits the continutiy the broader tab needs -- so when refactoring siwtch this back to psedo elenents so i can control the height?
+I'm not unhappy with the design so far.
+Also, fonts -- make them better.

+focus states on stepper buttons need customization b/c shape is weird

+if stats are 0 then no years, right?

+should start with fewer than 5 stats and/or fewer than 5 yrs.
+Very good designed thqt way since it all fits -- but it'll show user there's more and entice rather than overwhelm (which it definitely has done)

 ointer events none is allowing zoom -- so search for it

 better validate number of rows / cols because disabling the button allows zoom and might be bad practice -- maybe just add check in handler?
 But visually there should be some disabled class right? uCantClickMe